-It’s been a great opportunity to pull together many of my favorite thinkers and hear points where they differ, but it’s also been enlightening to hear where they agree.
-Here are three things that everyone said at one point or another including Patrick Vlaskovits, Brant Cooper, Tim McCoy, Stefan Klocek, Victor Reyes, Wee Yen, and Hiten Shah.
+It was a great opportunity to pull together many of my favorite thinkers and hear when their opinions differ.
+It was also enlightening to hear where they agree.
+Here are three lean startup principles that everyone brought up one point or another including Patrick Vlaskovits, Brant Cooper, Tim McCoy, Stefan Klocek, Victor Reyes, Wee Yen, and Hiten Shah.

 Everyone can have an opinion, but ultimately the only expert (lean startup expert or otherwise) on your business and your customers is going to be you.
 If it’s not, you’re in the wrong business.